ZWerduex/crossout/README.md

 The `crossout` Python package is a Python library for interacting with the Crossout API provided by the [CrossoutDB website](https://crossoutdb.com).
 It is designed to be simple to use and gives general information about the game items.
 As it is based on a third party API, data may be outdated or missing.

-> **Note :** At the moment, the package does not provide information about the market state and item prices.
+> **Note :** The package does not provide information about the market state and item prices.

 > **Note :** This package is not affiliated with CrossoutDB, Targem Games or Gaijin Enternaiment in any way.